 If increasing visits to physical store locations is your goal, you may want to set up your Google Ads account to optimize for store visits:

-If you want to grow store traffic, consider setting up a Local campaign.
-Ads in Local campaigns appear on the Google Search Network, Google Display Network, Google Maps, and YouTube.
-When you create a Local campaign, you'll just need to define the store locations you want to promote.
+If you want to grow store traffic, consider setting up a Performance Max campaign for Store Goals.
+Ads in Performance Max campaigns for Store Goals will be eligible to appear across Google's properties.
+This includes the Google Search Network, Google Display Network, Google Maps, and YouTube.
+When you create a Performance Max campaign, you'll just need to define the store locations you want to promote.
 You can set this by linking your Business Profile account or selecting affiliate locations.
-Learn more about Local campaigns
+Learn more About Performance Max for Store Goals.

 Smart Bidding for store visits is supported in the following campaign types and bid strategies: